sirkoik/BJ2019/README.md

 # BJ2019

+v0.1.3
+* Tweaked vertex shader of lens flare to look better

 v0.1.2
 * Upgrading to THREE.js r103 works!
 * Prevent bouncing / moving of page when trying to pan in iOS Safari